heltonx/embasint/README.md

   <img src="https://github.com/heltonx/embasint/assets/52825808/703cd256-e9ba-4de1-ac82-0463bfc3cb67" />
 </p>

 Embassint project is focused in OSINT over persons (and not countries or companies) around the world.
 I've choosed to reunite just a few working links for each country, but links I test often.
-Given priority to select tools where you simply insert the data and do search without complications..
+Given priority to select tools where you simply insert the data and do search without complications.

 ------------
 BRAZIL